Cantara/Whydah-StatisticsDashboard/README.md

 Dashboard to get some insights into the user activities for a running whydah installation

-* Number of users
+* Total number of users
+* Total number of applications
-* Number of new users/day
+* Number of new users/day  (per hour?)
    From which aplication
 * Number of logins/day
    From which aplication